ISP 350 American Indians Since 1865

 This course examines American Indian/White relations from reconstruction to the present.
 It surveys the impact of westward expansion and cultural changes brought about by the Civil War, forced education, intermarriage, the Dawes Act, the New Deal, the World Wars, termination, relocation and stereotypical literature and movies.
 The class also addresses the Red Power and AIM movements, as well as indigenous efforts to decolonize and to recover and retain indigenous knowledge.
 After learning about the past from both Native and non-Native source materials, students will gain multiple perspectives about historical events and gain understandings of diverse world views, values, and responses to adversity.
 (Same as HIST 352 and HUM 350.)

-...Romance and Sexualities WGSS 350 Black Love and...and the Law WGSS/ISP 567 Native Feminisms...
+...Contemporary African Literature WGSS 350 Black Love and...498 Independent Study WGSS/ISP 567 Native Feminisms...